Marlins vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins have been victorious in 13, or 46.4%, of the 28 contests they have been chosen as underdogs in this season.
+- The Marlins have won in 14, or 48.3%, of the 29 contests they have been named as odds-on underdogs this year.

-- Miami is 2-2 this season when entering a game as the underdog by +155 or more on the moneyline.
+- Miami has entered 19 games this season as the underdog by +110 or more and is 10-9 in those contests.

 - The Marlins have played just one game with a spread this season and covered in that contest.